 Its command prompt is "L2SWITCH(config-acl)#".
+It means these commands can be executed in this command prompt.
 In Configure code, executing command "access-list test" enter the access-list test node.

-Note: where the "test" is the profile name.
+Note: Where the "test" is the profile name.